Olivia Castellini, Ph.D.

 Senior Exhibit Developer

-Content expertise: physics, nanotechnology, materials science, solid state physics, microscopy, women in science, communicating science to the public
+Content expertise: physics, materials science, solid state physics, microscopy, women in science, communicating science to the public

 Dr. Castellini has been interviewed live on Good Morning America and the Weather Channel, was featured as an science expert on Oprah’s Life Class, and has appeared on local Chicago television news many times.
 She has also been interviewed for the Chicago Tribune and Chicago Sun-Times.
 Dr. Castellini has been an invited speaker at the Annual Conference for Women Engineers, the American Association of Museums Annual Meeting and the Nanostructured Advanced Materials conference, among others.